- Friday, December 22 – 8:00 am to 12:00 noon

 The second report, Phosphorus Sources and Sinks at St. Mary Lake, Salt Spring Island, BC: Results of the 2014-15 Special Study and Analysis o f 40-Years of Water Quality Data, provides an overview of the limnology of St. Mary Lake, an up-to-date assessment of the relative importance of various phosphorus sources and sinks, and the impact of aeration on lake water phosphorus chemistry.
 This report also contains recommendations for the aerators and for further study of St. Mary Lake.

-These documents are available for viewing or download in our Documents/Reports section.
+All documents are available for viewing or download in our Documents/Reports section.

 Residents of Delia Crescent will experience a service interruption between 9:00 am to approximately 1:00 pm on Tuesday, September 26th will the crew undertake a valve replacement.
 Should you experience discoloured water on resumption of service please run you COLD water for a few minutes to clear your line.
 We’re very sorry for the inconvenience.